rchakode/kube-opex-analytics/README.md

 - [Support & Contributions](#support--contributions)

 # Concepts
-`kube-opex-analytics` periodically collects CPU and memory usage metrics from Kubernetes's APIs, processes and consolidates them over various time-aggregation perspectives (hourly, daily, monthly), to produce resource **usage reports covering up to a year**.
+`kube-opex-analytics` periodically collects CPU and memory usage metrics from Kubernetes's API, processes and consolidates them over various time-aggregation perspectives (hourly, daily, monthly), to produce resource **usage reports covering up to a year**.
 The reports focus on namespace level, while a special care is taken to also account and highlight **shares of non-allocatable capacities**.

 ## Fundamentals Principles
 `kube-opex-analytics` is designed atop the following core concepts and features:

 * **Namespace-focused:** Means that consolidated resource usage metrics consider individual namespaces as fundamental units for resource sharing.
 A special care is taken to also account and highlight `non-allocatable` resources .
 * **Hourly Usage & Trends:** Like on public clouds, resource consumption for each namespace is consolidated on a hourly-basic.
 This actually corresponds to the ratio (%) of resource used per namespace during each hour.
-It's the foundation for cost calculation and also allows to get over time trends about resources being consuming per namespace and also at the Kubernetes cluster scale.
+It's the foundation for cost allocation and also allows to get over time trends about resources being consuming per namespace and also at the Kubernetes cluster scale.
 * **Daily and Monthly Usage Costs:** Provides for each period (daily/monthly), namespace, and resource type (CPU/memory), consolidated cost computed given one of the following ways: (i) accumulated hourly usage over the period; (ii) actual costs computed based on resource usage and a given hourly billing rate; (iii) normalized ratio of usage per namespace compared against the global cluster usage.
 * **Occupation of Nodes by Namespaced Pods:** Highlights for each node the share of resources used by active pods labelled by their namespace.
 * **Efficient Visualization:** For metrics generated, `kube-opex-analytics` provides dashboards with relevant charts covering as well the last couple of hours than the last 12 months (i.e. year).
 For this there are **built-in charts**, a **Prometheus Exporter** along with **Grafana Dashboard** that all work out of the box.